 What’s my story?

-I was born in the most populous city in the Americas – Sao Paulo, BR – I have recently married and moved to Barcelona.
+I was born in one of the most populous city in the Americas – Sao Paulo, BR – I have recently married and moved to Barcelona.
 I know.
 Two big changes at once.
 My wife Carol and I really complete each other.
 She has a natural talent for cooking and I…well, let’s just say that I’m always hungry to taste her inventions. :) At our Mini-Wedding celebration in a small vintage hostel, I’ve made her a big surprise in front of our 35-people crowd when I played her favorite song after spending 8 months secretly learning how to play alto saxophone.

 In Sao Paulo, I’ve spent 6 diverse and inspiring years at FedEx Express.
 Having started in Customer Service, I was a young professional and was eager to go up on the corporate ladder.
 It turns out that things do not always happen the way we want and after a couple of years I found myself kind of “stuck” in that position.
 I had applied to three different internal job interview processes and got “no” as an answer in every one of them.
 Yep, it was really a tough moment.
 But today when I look back, I realize that is the best thing that ever happened in my career.
 Eventually I stopped blaming other people or complaining about things and started taking responsibility.
 After all, I realized that it’s all a matter of choice – I could choose to keep complaining that things wouldn’t change or I could change myself and start doing things differently.
 And, as you well imagined, that made all the difference.
 With an action plan at hand and a lot of hard work, I managed to participate in several different projects that led me to a promotion to the Global Sales team.
 Being the Coordinator for the Brazil & South Cone area, I worked in projects such as helping the Sales team to utilize CRM as an strategic tool, making territory alignments/customer hierarchy segmentation and creating valuable reports to help the upper management take better decisions.
 It was not easy, but it was worth it.